 The Chilko River runs approximately 47 miles (75 km) long, starting from Chilko Lake and flows into the smaller Chilcotin River, which in turn continues to the Fraser River.

-Fresh, crystal-clean glacial waters maintain a healthy and strong wild rainbow trout population here.
+Fresh, crystal-clean glacial waters maintain a healthy and robust wild rainbow trout population here.
 It also supports several other species of fish and is one of the best salmon fisheries in British Columbia with large annual fall sockeye and chinook runs.
-The bull trout are renown for their trophy size.
+Bull trout here are renowned for their trophy size.

 As for tackle, a good 5 – 6 weight fly rod and a floating line will serve well on the river.
 The flies that will work best on this river are those whose patterns match the natural insect hatch.
-Stoneflies, Mayflies, and Caddis all are productive, providing the presentation is enticing.
+Stoneflies, Mayflies, and Caddis are all productive, provided the presentation is enticing.

-Natural beauty, untamed wilderness, and incredible fishing – they all combine to make Chilko Lake and the Chilko River a one-of-a-kind outdoor adventure and one of the best destinations in Canada for anglers.
+Natural beauty, untamed wilderness, and incredible fishing – all combine to make Chilko Lake and the Chilko River area a one-of-a-kind outdoor location and one of the best destinations in Canada for anglers and nature lovers alike.